EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.Kepler.md

 ### celestial.Kepler.kepler_parabolic

-Solve the Kepler equation for Parabolic orbit Package: celestial.Kepler Description: Solve Kepler equation (M = E - e sin E) and find the true anomaly (related to the eccentric anomaly, E) and radius
+Solve the Kepler equation for Parabolic orbit Package: celestial.Kepler Description: Solve Kepler equation (M = E - e sin E) and find the true anomaly (related to the eccentric anomaly, E) and radius vector for parabolic orbit (i.e., e=1).
+The function